izimar/Izimar.github.io/AzureSSH-Lab.md

 ## Outcome

 The successful setup will provide secure SSH access to the Windows VM and enable real-time monitoring and detection of successful login attempts using Azure Sentinel, enhancing the overall security and visibillity of the VM environment.
+Creating an alert for successful SSH login attempts is not very practical unless you also monitor for anomolies such as an unrecognized source IP, Geolocation, or time of day.
+This project was created as a quick example of setting up and monitoring SSH.
 <p> <br> </p>